The School just opened.

 Lucky we did not take his advice.

-This was the start of a very productive nine year career with competition in the National All Styles.
+This was the start of a very productive nine year career with competition in the NAS.

 But that’s another story.